ComputeCanada/magic_castle/README.md

 base image for the cluster nodes.
 For the provisionning to work properly, this image has to be based on CentOS 7.

-You can use custom CentOS 7 image if you wish, but provisioning custommization should be mainly done through Puppet scripting.
-Image customization is mostly envision to accelerate the provisioning process by applying in advance the security patches and general OS updates.
+You can use custom CentOS 7 image if you wish, but provisioning customization should be mainly done through Puppet scripting.
+Image customization is mostly envisioned as a way to accelerate the provisioning process by applying the security patches and OS updates in advance.

 #### 4.10.1 Post Build Modification Effect
 Modifying this variable after the cluster is built leads to a complete